MaybeThisIsRu/smix-eleventy-starter/README.md

 It seems [people do rely on RSS feeds](https://twitter.com/mxbck/status/1490698469312536578) even in 2022!
 Cheers to that; there's an Atom feed that is standards-compliant.
 It understands the published and updated datetime stamps on posts, and uses the RFC822 date format.

-For those pushing [#IndieWeb](https://www.smashingmagazine.com/2020/08/autonomy-online-indieweb/), some basic [Microformats2](https://indieweb.org/microformats2) support is included.
-From h-card to understand authorship, h-entry to understand a post, and h-feed to have Microformat feeds.
-This allows following a website in [Microsub readers](https://indieweb.org/Microsub).

 Dark mode is included out of the box using a custom media query.
 (More in future-ready section below).

 Date filters such as for friendly dates (10 March 2020) and machine-parseable dates (ISO8601) are available to use via filters.